 - Look for traits that are critical to success such as confidence, morals and good communication skills;

-- Have a conversation in order to ascertain whether empowerment and extra responsibility is what the individual wants or can handle;
+- Have a conversation to ascertain whether empowerment and extra responsibility is what the individual wants or can handle;

-- Ensure a development plan is in place to build leadership skills;
+- Ensure a that development plan is in place to build leadership skills;

 - Ensure expectations and boundaries are clearly set out; and